howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 Now, every incoming GraphQL request that has a valid token and a user, will also have the `context.currentUser` available with the authenticated user details.
 If an incoming request doesn't have that, the `context.currentUser` will be set to `null`.

-So that's really cool, and to test that, we can add a new GraphQL field under `type Query` called `me` that just exposes the current user information.
+So that's really cool, and to test that, you can add a new GraphQL field under `type Query` called `me` that just exposes the current user information.

 <Instruction>